Access Rules

 Defining Access Rules

-With Studio Pro 10.6.0 a new entity access rule editor has been released as a beta.
+A new entity access rule editor was released in Studio Pro version 10.6.0, as a beta.
+This will be made generally available in Studio Pro version 10.19.0.
 You can enable this new editor in the Preferences Dialog.

 For guidance on using the new editor, see Defining Access Rules Using the New Editor, below.